Diamond-like carbon

 DLC exists in seven different forms.
 All seven contain significant amounts of sp3 hybridized carbon atoms.
 The reason that there are different types is that even diamond can be found in two crystalline polytypes.
 The more common one uses a cubic lattice, while the less common one, lonsdaleite, has a hexagonal lattice.
 By mixing these polytypes at the nanoscale, DLC coatings can be made that at the same time are amorphous, flexible, and yet purely sp3 bonded "diamond".
 The hardest, strongest, and slickest is tetrahedral amorphous carbon (ta-C).
 Ta-C can be considered to be the "pure" form of DLC, since it consists almost entirely of sp3 bonded carbon atoms.
-Fillers such as hydrogen, graphitic sp2 carbon, and metals are used in the other 6 forms to reduce production expenses or to impart other desirable properties.
+Other materials notably hydrogen and graphitic sp2 carbon are present in the other 6 forms usually as a result of the specific production process.
+The various forms can also be doped with elements such as Silicon to impart other desirable properties.

 The various forms of DLC can be applied to almost any material that is compatible with a vacuum environment.

 History

+S. Aisenberg and R. Chabot are widely recognized as pioneers in the field of diamond-like carbon (DLC) research.
+In a seminal 1971 paper published in the Journal of Applied Physics, they detailed a novel ion-beam deposition technique used to create amorphous carbon films with properties remarkably similar to natural diamond.

 In 2006, the market for outsourced DLC coatings was estimated as about €30,000,000 in the European Union.

 In 2011, researchers at Stanford University announced a super-hard amorphous diamond under conditions of ultrahigh pressure.
 The diamond lacks the crystalline structure of diamond but has the light weight characteristic of carbon.

 In 2021, Chinese researchers announced AM-III, a super-hard, fullerene-based form of amorphous carbon.
 It is also a semi-conductor with a bandgap range of 1.5 to 2.2 eV.
 The material demonstrated a hardness of 113 GPa on a Vickers hardness test vs diamonds rate at around 70 to 100 GPa.
 It was hard enough to scratch the surface of a diamond.